isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/t-fldrs-user-prof.md

 ---
 description: Steps to create a new folder in the User Profile.
-seo-description: Steps to create a new folder in the User Profile.
-seo-title: Create folders in the user profile
 solution: Analytics
 title: Create folders in the user profile
 topic: Data workbench